Eurofighter Typhoon procurement: Indonesia

+In a letter to the Austrian Minister of Defence in July 2020, Indonesia expressed willingness to buy its entire fleet of 15 Typhoons that have been operating in the Austrian Air Force since 2008.
+The move was criticized due to the "secondhand" nature of the aircraft, its high operational cost, and past legal dispute between Austrian Defence Ministry and Airbus.

+In February 2022, the Dassault Rafale was selected by the Indonesia Air Force.

 Italy

 in 2002, Italy believed that the F-35 unit cost would be about half that of the Eurofighter.

 Japan

 In March 2007, Jane's Information Group reported that the Typhoon was the favourite to win the contest for Japan's next-generation fighter requirement.
 The other competitors then were the F/A-18E/F Super Hornet and McDonnell Douglas F-15E Strike Eagle.
 On 17 October 2007, Japanese Defence Minister Shigeru Ishiba confirmed that Japan may buy the Typhoon.
 Although the F-22 Raptor was in his words "exceptional", it was not "absolutely necessary for Japan", and the Typhoon was the best alternative.
 The F-22 is currently unavailable for export per US law.
 During a visit to Japan in June 2009, Andy Latham of BAE pointed out that while F-22 exports were restricted to keep advanced military technology from falling into the wrong hands, selling the Typhoon would take a "no black box approach", that is that even licensed production and integration with Japanese equipment would not carry the risk of leakage of restricted military technology.
 In July 2010, it was reported that the Japan Air Self-Defense Force favoured acquiring the F-35 ahead of the Typhoon and the F/A-18E/F to fulfill its F-X requirement due to its stealth characteristics, but the Defense Ministry was delaying its budget request to evaluate when the F-35 would be produced and delivered.
 David Howell of the UK Foreign Office has suggested that Japan could partner with Britain in the continuing development of the Eurofighter.
 On 20 December 2011, the Japanese Government announced its intention to purchase 42 F-35s.
 The purchase decision was influenced by the F-35's stealth characteristics, with the Defence Minister Yasuo Ichikawa saying, "There are changes in the security environment and the actions of various nations and we want to have a fighter that has the capacity to cope".